verdverm/houston-api/README.md

 (brew / apt install telepresence)

-Note, this will use the configuration, secrets, and environment variables from the deployment in kubernetes.
+Note, this will use the secrets and environment variables from the deployment in kubernetes.
+The config will be taken from the local filesystem.
+To use the cluster configs, see below.

-You will need to make some edits:
+You will need to make some edits to make Houston work locally with telepresence.

 #### Edit the database conection string to remove the "svc.cluster.local"